-In our machine learning and data science group we develop novel ways of handling all data acquired in the context of radiological examinations to leverage recent advances in data science and computer vision provide numerous possibilities for radiology to improve patient care and provide added value in various clinical settings.
+In our machine learning and data science group we aim to develop novel ways of handling and analyzing data in radiology.
+Recent advances in data science and computer vision provide numerous possibilities for radiology to improve patient care and provide added value in various clinical settings.

-We look to establish data science methods as an integral part of modern radiological education, as these emerging technologies will play a key role in the future of radiology and probably the whole of medicine.
+We work towards establishing data science methods as an integral part of modern radiological education, as these technologies are very likely to play a key role in the future of radiology.

 - Enhancement of current clinical infrastructure to allow for large-scale machine learning projects

-- Deep learning based image classification system for fully automated quality assurance with PACS integration
+- Development of a deep learning based image classification system for fully automated quality assurance in radiographs

-Cancer & Immunometabolism Research Group, University Hospital of Cologne
+- Cancer & Immunometabolism Research Group, University of Cologne (PD Dr. S. Theurich)

-Institute of German Language and Literature I, University of Cologne
+- Institute of German Language and Literature I, University of Cologne (Dr. F. Kretzschmar)

-Visual Computing Group, Institute of Computer Science, University of Mainz (Prof. Dr. M. Wand / S. Brodehl MSc)
+- Visual Computing Group, Institute of Computer Science, University of Mainz (Prof. Dr. M. Wand / S. Brodehl MSc)